highcharts-for-python/highcharts-stock/docs/index.rst

 |

 ###################################################
-Highcharts for Python Toolkit
+Highcharts Stock for Python
 ###################################################

-**High-end data visualization for the Python ecosystem**
+**High-end time series data visualization for the Python ecosystem**

 .. sidebar:: Version Compatibility

-  **Highcharts for Python** is designed to be compatible with:
+  **Highcharts Stock for Python** is designed to be compatible with:

     * Python 3.9 or higher,
     * Highcharts JS 10.2 or higher,
+    * Highcharts for Python 1.0.0 or higher,
     * Jupyter Notebook 6.4 or higher,
     * Pandas 1.3 or higher
     * PySpark 3.3 or higher